ACHYUTH1203/Flowfund/README.md

 ```

 The Vite dev server proxies API calls (`/wallets`, `/loans`, `/users`, `/ask`, `/health`) to the FastAPI backend on port 8000, so the same relative URLs work in dev and production.

-## Deploy to Render (5 minutes)

-The repo already contains a `Dockerfile` and `render.yaml` so deployment is one-click.

-1. **Push the repo to GitHub** (see the git steps below if you haven't yet).
-2. Log in to [render.com](https://render.com/) → **New +** → **Web Service**.
-3. Connect the GitHub repo.
-Render will detect `render.yaml` and pre-fill everything.
-4. In the **Environment** tab, add:
-   - `OPENAI_API_KEY` → *(paste your key)*
-5. Click **Create Web Service**.
-The first build takes ~5 minutes (installs Poetry + Python deps, installs npm deps, builds the React bundle, seeds the demo DB + FAISS index).
-6. When it's green, visit `https://clickpe-lite.onrender.com` (or whatever name you chose).

-### Important notes on the free tier

-- The service **sleeps after 15 minutes of inactivity**.
-First request after sleep takes ~30s to wake up.
-- Disk is **ephemeral** — the SQLite DB and FAISS index reset on every wake.
-Seed scripts run automatically on every container start so state always starts from the same demo baseline.
-Chat history does not persist across restarts.
-- To move to a persistent setup, switch `DATABASE_URL` in `.env` to a Postgres URL (Render has a free managed Postgres) and move FAISS to a paid disk.

 ## Tests